Eight Gigabytes of Hardcore Pornography

 Duration Approximately 70 minutes (no interval)

-Patrons Advice Contains full nudity, strong language and sexual references
+Patrons Advice Contains full nudity, strong language, references to suicide and sexual references

 Please Note Does not contain pornography

 “This is the kind of theatre that leaves you short of breath, because it is so, so very good.. an absolute must-see.”

 Image by Richard Parkinson